clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 ADacctChange
 ===

 So you have decided to change the account name of your users in Active Directory (AD).
-This project helps with the account migration from old account name to the new name along with home directory modification.
+This project helps with the account migration from old account name to the new account name on Mac clients.
+This script also takes care of moving the home directory to the new shortname.

-Blog post with greater details: [https://clburlison.com/ADacctChange]() (_coming soon_)
+Blog post with greater details: [https://clburlison.com/ADacctChange](https://clburlison.com/ADacctChange) (_coming soon_)

 #Script Notes
 When running this script you will see an error message on [L170](./ADacctChange.sh#L170).
 This is an intentional code design error.
 The script decides what accounts to modify based off of the $uniqueIDAD variable so if it errors on run I want to see the output.
 If it does not error then that user account will be skipped.